“Headache: Discover the common causes, symptoms, and top relief tips. Learn how to prevent and manage headaches naturally and effectively.”

 When to See a Doctor

-- A sudden, severe headache with no known cause
+- Is sudden and severe with no known cause

 Preventing Headaches: Lifestyle Tips

-- Manage stress with mindfulness or therapy
+- Manage stress with mindfulness or therapy by practicing 👉mindful breaks daily.

-- Avoid known food or environmental triggers
+- Avoid known dietary or environmental triggers

 Final Thoughts